-Assembly Constitutional Amendment 2: Water and Wildfire Resiliency Act of 2023: ACA 2, upon voter approval, will ensure guaranteed, ongoing funding for water infrastructure and forest maintenance.
-This will allow the state to fulfill its promise to invest in the infrastructure and workforce necessary for healthy and reliable management efforts of California’s precious natural resources.
+Assembly Constitutional Amendment 2: Water and Wildfire Resiliency Act of 2024: Upon voter approval, will ensure guaranteed, ongoing funding for water infrastructure and forest maintenance allowing the state to fulfill its promise to invest in the infrastructure and workforce necessary for healthy and reliable management efforts of California’s precious natural resources.
 Current Status: Pending before the Assembly Water, Parks and Wildlife Committee.